Wheeler County Vehicle Impound Guide

 After 30 Days

-In Texas, if a vehicle remains unclaimed for a certain period (often 30 days), the impound lot has the right to sell it at a lien sale to recover their costs.
-Don't let this happen!
+In Texas, if a vehicle remains unclaimed for a certain period (typically 30 days), the impound lot may initiate a lien sale to recover their costs.
+This means they can legally sell your vehicle to cover the outstanding fees.
+Do everything you can to prevent it from reaching this point.

 If You Can't Afford the Fees